nickbrandt/GitLab/doc/development/documentation/styleguide.md

 ### Product badges

-When a feature is available in EE-only tiers, add the corresponding tier to the header or other page element according to the feature's availability:
+When a feature is available in paid tiers, add the corresponding tier to the header or other page element according to the feature's availability:

 | Tier                                                         | Tier markup           |